 This story was published on 5 June 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Around 140 people, representing over 85 businesses, recently participated in a Bundaberg Business Forum to hear about programs that are available to help employ more youth in the Wide Bay region.